List of Sabers Updated January 1, 2018 (scroll to end)

 Some of the sabers below are expensive but these are the high-end elite builds that are fun to look at.
 There are more affordable options as well in the saber maker list below.
 Just explore until you find what’s right for you.
 Now for the gratuitous saber porn to wet your appetite:

-The “Sith Panther” by Ravens Cross Sabers is solid and only $350, showing you don’t have to lose an arm and a leg to get a quality custom saber.
+A battle scarred “Errant” from Electrum Sabercrafts.
+Electrum sabers feature blue tooth capability for changing sound and light options.
+Their sabers run from $300-$400, showing you don’t have to lose an arm and a leg to get a quality custom saber.

 “Sonorogue” custom-design combat saber from SaberMach. $470, comes with display case.
 This is one of six hilts that SaberMach produces.
 I got to visit their workshop and chat with their builder, Jay, for an article with pics & info about their sabers.